zzzqzhou/RAM-DSIR/README.md

 ## Introduction

-This is the code base for paper: **Generalizable Medical Image Segmentation via Random Amplitude Mixup and Domain Specific Image Restoration**.
+This is the code base for our ECCV 2022 paper: **Generalizable Medical Image Segmentation via Random Amplitude Mixup and Domain Specific Image Restoration**.

 ## Data Preparation